US Securities Litigation Perspective

 The SEC’s Sample Letter serves as yet another reminder that climate change is a priority for the SEC.
 Companies can expect continued scrutiny and questions from the SEC concerning their existing disclosures while awaiting the SEC’s forthcoming ESG disclosure rules.

 The Evolving Regulatory Landscape

-On March 15, 2021, the SEC invited comments on prescriptive climate disclosures.
-The SEC will use the comments to develop future guidance and proposals on climate issues, particularly, a new disclosure framework.
-The request for comments sets out 15 multipart questions on climate and ESG disclosures, including the following areas that would require additional disclosure:
+In March 2021, the SEC invited public comments on prescriptive climate disclosures.
+The request for comments set out 15 multipart questions on climate and ESG disclosures, including the following areas that would require additional disclosure:

 - How should companies consider disclosing internal governance of climate issues and the impact of climate risk or impact and executive compensation?

 - Should climate disclosures be subject to an audit or assessment process or attestation requirement comparable to assurance requirements for financial disclosures?

 - Should climate disclosures be subject to specific executive officer certifications?